-My name is Erik and this is my tale of the climb over Iming Mountain.
-I could introduce myself as an Norseman finisher.
-I find that a bit harsh on the others, who unlike me, earnd their t-shirts as a result of vigorous preperation and consistent exercise.
-I do have a black Norseman t-shirt somewhere, but I can’t remember me crawling on all four – sobbing – up Mount Gausta, as a grand triumph of mind over matter.
-I do remember missing my mum a lot.
+My name is Erik.
+I could introduce myself as an Norseman finisher, but I find that a bit harsh on all you guys who unlike me, will earn Your t-shirt as a result of vigorous preperation and consistent exercise.
+My Norseman entry was in a blur of ignorace and I just trusted my luck.
+Although I do have a black Norseman finisher t-shirt somewhere, I can’t remember me crossing the finish line at mount Gausta as a grand triumph of mind over matter.
+What I do remember is me crawling on all four , sobbing and missing my mum a lot.

-And it’s not the hairpin bends and the 10% gradient that will leave you with a memory you’ll never forget.
-It’s not the first steep climb up that transforms your brain from a single sharp crystal of performance to a sticky batch of old glue.
+It’s not the hairpin bends and the 10% gradient of Iming mountain that will leave you with a memory you’ll never forget.
+It’s not the first steep bit of the climb that transforms your brain from a single sharp crystal of performance to a sticky lump of regret.
 It’s the bit after the point where you think you reached the top – that will break you.
 Because when you think “Yes this is it!
 I made it!
 I am a hero!
-Barguil; eat your hart out!”, you have another 200 meters of altitude left to climb.
+Barguil; eat your hart out!
+T2 here I come!” – You have another 200 meters of altitude left to climb.
 You just don’t see it.
 It’s a false flat.
 Welcome to Iming mountain.
 And trust me, up here it always rains.
-The tailwind that made you believe in miracles on the Hardanger Plateau, is now turned into a headwind that will hit you in the face like a coal shuffle.
-With a strike so hard it could be delivered by Hell’s own stoker.
-And when you think that salvation and an easy downhill ride is near, there is just another climb round the bend.
-Then another one.
-And another one.
-The Iming mountain is like the supervillain in an ’80s Hollywood action movie.
+The tailwind that made you believe in miracles on the Hardanger Plateau, has turned into a headwind that hits you in the face like a coal shuffle, with a strike so hard it could be delivered by Hell’s own stoker.
+And the climb never ends.
+There is always a bit more round that next bend.
+And round the next one.
+And then another one and then a bit more.
+To climb the Iming mountain is like killing the supervillain in an ’80s Hollywood action movie.
 It just won’t die!

 It’s not until you reach the safe haven in the forest at the bottom of Tessung valley that you can try to summon, with a rough level of accuracy, whether you will make the cut for the black shirt or not.
 Because even though you on a normal day have the running step as light as a prima ballerina and a sub 3 hour marathon PR, the climb over Iming mountain will make you waddle out of T2 in Austbygde like a rheumatic bulldog.

-It’s the climb over Iming mountain that transforms your tolerance of lactate pain into hard currency in “Zombie Hill”.
+It’s the climb over Iming mountain that makes your tolerance for lactate pain hard currency in “Zombie Hill”.
 We didn’t come up with that name just because we thought it had a nice ring to it.